Freifunk-Hennef/site/README.md

 site
 ====
-ATTENTION: This is our TEST Branch!
+ATTENTION: This is our EXPERIMENTAL Branch!

 Please select the correct branch.